mrjulio/mysql-revisioning-tool/README.md

 `./mrt.sh help`

-## Usage
+## Update

 Update to the latest revision:

 `./mrt.sh update`

+## Update/Revert

-Update to a specific revision:
+Update/Revert to a specific revision:

 `./mrt.sh revision 7`

+If provided revision is higher than db revision it will run update to that revision, otherwise it will rollback.

 ## Revisions (delta scripts)